Neighbors in the New Milennium

 - Love for neighbors depends upon how well we love ourselves.

 - The followup question is self-serving.
-The legalist mind cannot but oppose genuine relationships.
-Consider some alternate, better questions.
+The legalist mind cannot value genuine relationships.

 - Whose neighbor am I?